snowsum/snowsum.github.io-/_posts/2022-12-12-why-you-need-dropshipping-agent.md

 ---

 ## What Is Dropshipping
+Dropshipping is a type of e-commerce business model where a seller does not keep goods in stock, but instead transfers customer orders and shipment details to a third-party supplier, who then ships the goods directly to the customer.
+This means that the seller does not have to handle the goods themselves, and can focus on marketing and customer service.
+It can be a convenient and cost-effective way to start an e-commerce business, as the seller does not need to invest in inventory or handle fulfillment.
 ## Dropshipping business model
 ## What Is Dropshipping Agent?
 ## What is a private dropshipping agent